sage-code/eve/manual/concepts.md

 * to avoid new line use coma separated parameters
 * to avoid new line you can use "write" statement instead of "print"
 * multiple expressions or arguments are separated by comma
-* you can omit the parentheses when you call a aspect with one single parameter
+* you can omit the parentheses when you call a method with one single parameter

 **Read next:** [Structure.md](structure.md)